Andrea A. Firth

 Here's how it works:

-• We'll also work through a six-step prompt that will guide you to get all of the key parts of your essay on the page in a single sitting.
+You will also work through a six-step prompt that will guide you to get all of the key parts of your essay on the page in a single sitting.

-• With your essay well underway, we'll look for the heartbeat–what it’s about and how it connects—and learn how to finetune the storytelling with good writing craft.
+With your essay well underway, we'll look for the heartbeat–what it’s about and how it connects—and learn how to finetune the storytelling with good writing craft.

 Wednesday Co-Writing

-Inspiration.
 Motivation.
+Accountability.
 Community

-9:00 am - 10:15 am PST
+9:15 am - 11:35 am PST

 FREE.
 On Zoom